More About Us

 Our work is guided by a set of important principles:

 - Be the Platform Only We aspire to provide solutions that are "platforms" upon which constituents can operate and collaborate more effectively.
 We will facilitate and empower civic organizations while still allowing them to maintain their uniqueness.
 For example, we might provide shared tools to enable organizations to better manage their client relationships without limiting each organization's way of working.
-Put another way, we intend to be the platform, not the "content".
+Put another way, we intend to be the platform, not own the "content".

 - Be Diverse, Inclusive, and Nonpartisan It is imperative that civics embrace absolutely everybody, without bias.
 We believe fundamentally that diversity results in better outcomes.
 We work with partners who espouse these principles to create solutions that promote them.